cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ![Adding a new movie record](/images/movielist-tutorial/editor_new_movie.png)

 Note: It is also important to note that the Editor can only access to the data of the `fields` that are used in the templates.
+That is the reason why you can only view the `fields` related tot he movielist when you click on the related button and activate the component on the template.

-There are two ways to achieve this:
+There are two ways to access the data of the `fields` from inside of a template:

 - First way is to access to the data of the `fields` with `{{content.xxx}}` syntax.
+However, this syntax renders the `field` according to its `filedType`.
+We recommand the usage of this syntax when the `fieldType` is a primative type, such as strings, integer, boolean, etc.

 - For the second way, recall the syntax that we used in the `cards/main-board/addon/templates/isolated.hbs`:

 ```html
 {{#cs-field content selectedStatue as |movies|}}
 ```

-This is a special why to introduce `fields` of a card if that field has relationships to other cards, such as our movie lists.
-Without this notation, the editor wouldn't be able to edit the lists just with a statement `{{content.to-watch-movies}}`.
+This is a special why to introduce `fields` of a card if you only need its data, and do not want to render any view, such as our movie lists.
+We recommand the usage of this `{{#cs-field content 'fieldID' as |xxx| }}` for `fieldTypes` such as `@cardstack/core-types::has-many` or `@cardstack/core-types::belongs-to`.

 ## Closing
 This is the end of our Interactive Movie List Tutorial.
 Since this is a beginners tutorial, we designed our application in a way that the users can create their own movie records and get familiar with the `schema` and creating card instances manually.
 Therefore, this application is ideal for tracking long movie sequals, such as Marvel Cinematic Universe.